 Morning departure from Galilee to Haifa, Israel’s largest port city, where we view the world-famous Baha’i Gardens.
 On to Caesarea, built by King Herod and once the capital of Judea, to see the amphitheatre and crusader ruins.
 We then transfer to Tel Aviv airport for your return flight to the UK.
 Upon arrival, your Titan vehicle will be waiting for the journey home.

-• This tour includes areas of rough terrain and clients are advised that a significant amount of walking is involved.
+• This tour includes areas of rough terrain and customers are advised that a significant amount of walking is involved.

 • For the 22 January 2019 departure, the cable car at Masada Fortress will be out of operation.
 Instead we will visit Jericho, take a cable car to Mount Temptation and also visit the archaeological site of Tell es-Sultan - please call for details.